MileneCV/Stroke_Prediction_project/README.md

 ![Stroke_Prediction_project_2](age.png)

-Patients who had a stroke (1) are older than 40 years old and have higher glucose levels than patients who didn't have a stroke (0).
+Patients who experienced a stroke (1) are typically older than 40 years and have higher glucose levels compared to those who did not experience a stroke (0).

 ![Stroke_Prediction_project_2](glucose.png)